boutproject/BOUT-dev/manual/sphinx/developer_docs/petsc_interface.rst

 ``Mat`` object will be set.
 This allows memory to be pre-allocated for it by PETSc, which dramatically improved performance.

-As with `PetscVector`s, individual elements of a `PetscMatrix` can be accessed using BOUT++ indices and the parentheses operator, except that now two indices are required (corresponding to the row and column of the matrix).
+As with `PetscVector` objectss, individual elements of a `PetscMatrix` can be accessed using BOUT++ indices and the parentheses operator, except that now two indices are required (corresponding to the row and column of the matrix).
 These elements can be set using either assignment or in-place addition.
 Once again, these two modes can not be mixed unless the matrix is assembled in between, this time using the ``partialAssemble()`` method.
 Before using the matrix a call must be made to the ``assemble()`` method.
 This can be used between modes of setting matrix elements as well, but is slower than ``partialAssemble()``.

 It is possible to use one of these matrix objects to represent